jduimovich/dance-standard-pipelines/openshift-pipelines/poc-demo/README.md

-# openshift-pipelines
+# openshift-pipelines formatted pipelines

-Thes pipeline can be installed into openshift namespace and be used in the create application flow in Console.
+### The pipelines in this directory are used in the OpenShift console.

+Install into OCP for integration in Console Create Application flow